28 Jun Our Lady of Perpetual Help

 The original picture painted on gold ground, is the work of a devout and skillful master.
 The best judges concede that it must have been painted in the 13th or 14th century, in the East, as its Grecian or Byzantine style plainly shows.
 The Blessed Mother, in half-figure, has her child on her left arm, and in her right hand, she holds the hand of her Divine Infant.
 Her beautiful eyes are directed towards the beholder with an expression of tender reproach, and speak eloquently of her great anguish at the sufferings of her Son.
 On either side of her head are four Greek letters, which stand for the words “Mother of God.”

 The Divine Infant is in full figure.
 On his head is a crown.
 He wears sandals, one of which is fastened to his left foot, the other hangs loose from the right.
 Over his left shoulder are the Greek letters signifying “Jesus Christ.”
 He clasps his mother's right hand in both his own, as though seeking protection from the instrument of His Passion, presented to Him by the two angels at his side.
 The Angel on the right, over whom are to be seen in Greek the initials of the name of “Michael the Archangel,” presents to the Holy Child, the Lance, the Reed and the Sponge of His future Passion, while the Angel on the left holds up before His gaze four nails and a cross, with two beams, as well as the tablet of the inscription; over Him are the initials in Greek of “Gabriel the Archangel.”
 The drapery of the picture is exquisite.
 (3)

-Image: Our Lady of Perpetual Help, Byzantine icon said to be 13th or 14th century (7)
+Image: Crop of Our Lady of Perpetual Help, Byzantine icon said to be 13th or 14th century (7)

 Research by Ed Masters, REGINA Staff